75lb/grunt-boil/README.md

 # grunt-boil

 > Boilerplate a new package, page, stylesheet, module, app, whatever..
+A simple, lightweight alternative to Jekyll and Assemble.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`